bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bogolyubov.md

 ### Mathematical Profile (Excerpt):
 * His parents were Nikolai Mikhailovich Bogolyubov and Olga Nikolaevna.
-* Nikolai Mikhailovich was a priest in the Russian Orthodox Church who taught theology and philosophy, and his wife Olga was a music teacher.
 * Nikolai Nikolaevich was eight years old when the October Revolution of 1917 started the events which would lead to the Soviets taking power and the creation of the Soviet Union in 1922.
-* It became increasingly difficult for Nikolai Nikolaevich's father to provide a good education for his son since the increasing Soviet domination led to restrictions on children of Russian Orthodox priests.
-* Therefore, in 1921, the family decided to move to Kiev where Nikolai Nikolaevich could receive a top quality education.
 * Indeed in 1922, although he was only thirteen years old, he began attending research seminars at Kiev University run by Nikolai Mitrofanovich Krylov.
 * Both Dmitry Aleksandrovich Grave and Nikolai Krylov quickly realised the potential of their young student and helped him greatly.
 * In 1923 Bogolyubov began to undertake mathematical research assisted by Krylov and produced his first original results.